Clear Lens Replacement

-Clear Lens Exchange, also known as Refractive Lens Exchange (RLE), is an outpatient procedure designed to reduce or eliminate your dependence on glasses.
+Clear Lens Replacement, also known as Refractive Lens Exchange (RLE), is an outpatient procedure designed to reduce or eliminate your dependence on glasses.
 RLE is an alternative to laser vision correction and other refractive surgery procedures.
 It can correct nearsightedness, farsightedness, astigmatism and even presbyopia using new technology intraocular lens implants (IOLs).
 RLE replaces your eye's clear natural lens with an artificial lens (IOL) to correct your vision, resulting in sharper focus, thus reducing or eliminating your need for reading glasses or bifocals.

 Refractive lens exchange is recommended for people with presbyopia (a progressive condition where individuals become reliant on reading glasses as they age) or extreme farsightedness (hyperopia), and for whom LASIK, PRK or phakic IOL surgery are not a suitable option.